microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ## Solution Setup

-When you create a solution in Dataverse you'll need to create pipelines specifically for that solution.
+When you create a solution in Dataverse you'll need to **create pipelines specifically for that solution**.
 Follow these steps for creating pipelines for your solution in Azure DevOps.
 There are sample pipelines included in the Pipeline directory in the CoE ALM Templates repo.

 - https://github.com/microsoft/coe-alm-accelerator-templates/blob/main/Pipelines/build-deploy-validation-SampleSolution.yml
 - https://github.com/microsoft/coe-alm-accelerator-templates/blob/main/Pipelines/build-deploy-test-SampleSolution.yml